-We always welcome Tour Parties to our Gardens.
-If you represent a group of more than 10 people, please let us know that you’re coming, at least 7 days in advance (especially for Open Weeks), by using our Group Booking service.
+We welcome Coach Tour Group visits to our Gardens.
+If you represent a group of more than 10 people, please let us know that you’re coming, at least 7 days in advance (especially for Welcome Weeks), by using our Group Booking service.
+Please read our Terms & Conditions.

 - Book by using the form on this page.